infinum/android-handbook/Using Git.md

 ### Release branches

-Most of the projects have one active stream at the moment.
-This means that all of the work done by developer can go directly into the dev branch.
-All the work goes into the next release so there is no need to seperate the dev branch into mulitple release branches.
+Most projects have one active development stream at the moment.
+This means that all new changes should be included in the next upcoming release.
+Because of this, all changes can be merged into the `dev` branch without the need to introduce multiple `release` branches.

-However, some projects have multiple releases plan ahead.
+However, some projects have multiple releases planned ahead.
 It is possible that at some point a development team will work on multiple releases at the same time.
-In that case, `release` branches should be introduced.
-Protect this branches as you do for your main branch.
-You can use regex to match all the release branches and not worry about protecting a newly create ones. **Note:** If you want to delete a protected branch on Github you will need to remove the protection cause this can't be done even with admin privilege.
+In that case, `release` branches should be introduced and handled in the same manner as the main `dev` branch.
+You can use regex to match all the release branches and not worry about protecting newly created ones. **Note:** If you want to delete a protected branch on GitHub you will need to remove the protection because this can't be done even with admin privileges.

-To be able to work with release branches we need to have defined version for each specified task.
-If you are not certain in which version some task is plan to be release ask the project manage before strating the work.
-In (Productive)[[https://app.productive.io](https://app.productive.io/)] release versions can be defined with `tags` or `task list`.
+When working with `release` branches, it needs to be clear which task should be included in which version.
+If you are not sure of this, ask the project manager before starting with the task.
+In (Productive)[[https://app.productive.io](https://app.productive.io/)] release versions can be defined with tags or boards.
 In (JIRA)[<https://www.atlassian.com/software/jira>] you can track the status of each release and define `Fix version/s` attribute on a task.

-When working with release branches make sure you set a tag on the last commit in the release branch.
-You should do this before merging the code to the dev branch.
-After publishing and merging release branch to dev, don't forget to also update all other active release branches.
+After releasing a new version from the `release` branch, make sure to create a new tag with that version from the last commit in that branch.
+Then you can merge the `release` branch into the `dev` branch.
+Don't forget to also update all other active `release` branches.

 ### Commit early, commit often